← Back to archive

 Final Thoughts and Going Forward

-For ordinary society the same mechanism turns ordinary behavior into a performative act.
-The recap defines what is legible and people naturally steer towards what will be legible.
-Economically though, this creates the perfect user: high engagement, low chance to churn, and easy to model.
+For everyone else, it turns ordinary behavior into performance.
+The recap defines what is legible, and people naturally steer toward legibility.
+Economically, it creates the perfect user: predictable, loyal, easy to model.

 So instead of posting a Wrapped, I did my own version.
-I wrote about the artists, albums, and songs that actually mattered to me in 2025.
+I wrote about the artists and albums that mattered to me.
 Not ranked.
 Not scored.
 Not optimized.
-Just what stood out, and why.

 drowning in distortion